 Michael T. Swinney: Chief Executive Officer and Director of Education: Mr. Swinney is a Governor appointed member of the North Carolina Board of Barber Examiners.
-He is an alumnus of the University of North Carolina, Pembroke.
-He holds a Bachelor of Science in Business Administration, focusing on marketing.
-He has been a licensed barber in North Carolina as a Master Barber for 17 years, coupled with five years as a barber instructor.
+He is an alumnus of University of North Carolina, Pembroke.
+He holds a Bachelor of Science degree in Business Administration with a focus in marketing.
+He has been a licensed barber in the state of North Carolina as a Master Barber for 17 years coupled with 5 years of employment as a barber instructor.

 Ammiel Y. Swinney: Director of Human Resources and Admissions.
-Mrs. Swinney is a retired Army Veteran with over 13 years of experience in human resources.
+Mrs. Swinney is a retired Army Veteran with over 13 years' experience in human resources.
 She is qualified in matters that pertain to Veteran benefits.
-She holds a Bachelor of Science in Business Administration focusing on entrepreneurship from Liberty University.
+She is an alumna of Liberty University and holds a Bachelor of Science degree in Business Administration with a focus in entrepreneurship.
+She pursues a Master of Business Administration (MBA) with a focus in entrepreneurship from Fayetteville State University.